-The Absence Management system offers you both phone and web services for finding and accepting jobs.
-Substitutes can call in to Absence Management toll-free at 1-800-942-3767 or log in online at www.aesoponline.com.
+The Absence Management system offers you phone, web, and mobile app services for finding and accepting jobs.
+Substitutes can call in to Absence Management toll-free at 1-800-942-3767, log in at www.aesoponline.com, or use the Frontline Education mobile app.
 Available jobs will appear in green on the calendar of your home screen in Absence Management when you first log in.
 After reviewing the details of the assignment, you may select "Reject" to decline and no longer see that assignment or you may select "Accept" to take the job.
 Carefully note the details, including the school site, date, start and end times, teacher name, and confirmation number.
 Feel free to contact the school secretary for any questions regarding the assignment.